meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 ### Introduction:
-This tutorial demonstrates how to deploy Dapr in a Kubernetes cluster using Meshery Playground.
+This tutorial demonstrates how to deploy Dapr in a Kubernetes cluster using Meshery.
 You'll deploy a Python app for message generation and a Node app for consumption and persistence following the classic Hello World example with Dapr.
 Let's dive in and explore the architecture diagram that illustrates this setup.
 ![](./screenshots/Architecture_Diag.png)

 ### Prerequisites: